Trauma Therapy in Portland

 The hallmark of trauma is that it keeps people stuck in cycles of fear, guilt, shame, and loneliness.
 That's why many people who've experienced an abusive relationship—especially if it took place in childhood—are likely to keep getting into abusive relationships.
 Because of how trauma has eroded their self-confidence and sense of objectivity, it's hard for them to remove themselves from harmful situations.

 What trauma survivors need is someone who can bear witness to their pain, validate their feelings and reactions, and help guide them out of toxic and abusive relationships.
-As a mental health professional who specializes in treating trauma, I am confident that I can fill that role in your life.
+As a mental health professional who specializes in treating trauma, with unique experience as a first responder during 9/11 and extensive work with traumatized populations from refugee camps internationally, I am confident that I can fill that role in your life.

 The work of helping patients overcome their traumas is richly rewarding.
 It takes a lot of time, support, and willingness to bear quiet witness to the hardships they've endured, but the outcomes are truly beautiful.
 People become whole again and live freely and thrive.
 Suddenly the past doesn't weigh so heavily on them and they can move through life without feeling threatened, defensive, or overly reactive.

-In counseling with me, you’ll have a safe place to disclose your trauma without fear of judgment and explore how it has affected your confidence, your thinking, and your interpersonal relationships.
-We’ll look at what trauma has taken away from you, as there is often an enormous sense of loss that comes with trauma—loss of trust, loss of love, or loss of safety.
-We’ll help you deal with the grief of your loss and work through the maladaptive ways you’ve learned to cope with it over time.
+In counseling with me at Mary E. Theodore, MD, MPH Psychiatry in Northwest Portland, you'll have a safe place to disclose your trauma without fear of judgment and explore how it has affected your confidence, your thinking, and your interpersonal relationships.
+We'll look at what trauma has taken away from you, as there is often an enormous sense of loss that comes with trauma—loss of trust, loss of love, or loss of safety.
+We'll help you deal with the grief of your loss and work through the maladaptive ways you've learned to cope with it over time.

-I offer therapy for trauma survivors of all kinds, including survivors of sexual abuse, child abuse, and narcissistic relationships.
+From my convenient Nob Hill location at 2250 NW Flanders St, I offer therapy for trauma survivors of all kinds, including survivors of sexual abuse, child abuse, and narcissistic relationships.
+My practice is easily accessible from Northwest 23rd Avenue, Good Samaritan Hospital, and surrounding neighborhoods including the Pearl District, Northwest District, and downtown Portland.
 The long-term goal is to help you stabilize your mood through the use of medication and overcome longstanding trauma patterns through the power of psychotherapy.

 What To Expect In Trauma Treatment Sessions

-Since I am both a therapist and a board-certified psychiatrist, I’m able to provide a more comprehensive approach to treatment than most practitioners.
-Below are some of the main areas we’ll focus on in trauma therapy:
+Since I am both a therapist and a Board Certified psychiatrist, trained at prestigious institutions including Massachusetts General Hospital (Harvard Medical School), Cornell New York Hospital-Columbia Presbyterian Medical Center, and the Columbia University Psychoanalytic Center, I'm able to provide a more comprehensive approach to treatment than most practitioners.
+Below are some of the main areas we'll focus on in trauma therapy:

-• Diagnoses and medical testing—Trauma often goes hand in hand with anxiety, depression, and various phobias.
-We’ll evaluate for any co-occurring psychiatric conditions and conduct medical testing to rule out any other causes of your symptoms.
+Diagnoses and medical testing—Trauma often goes hand in hand with anxiety, depression, and various phobias.
+We'll evaluate for any co-occurring psychiatric conditions and conduct medical testing to rule out any other causes of your symptoms.
+Research shows that approximately 6% of U.S. adults will have PTSD at some point in their lives, with women twice as likely as men to develop the condition.

-• Insight-oriented psychotherapy—You’ll learn to normalize your trauma reactions, identify the ways you were manipulated, and enact new ways to respond to people or things that trigger your trauma.
-I may even refer you to literature that helps with psychoeducation, giving you new insights into your trauma and helping you intellectualize your struggles.
+Insight-oriented psychotherapy—You'll learn to normalize your trauma reactions, identify the ways you were manipulated, and enact new ways to respond to people or things that trigger your trauma.
+Drawing from my fellowship training in psychoanalytic psychotherapy at Columbia University and my decades of experience treating trauma survivors internationally, I may even refer you to literature that helps with psychoeducation, giving you new insights into your trauma and helping you intellectualize your struggles.

-• Medication management—Medication is an optional part of treatment, but it can go a long way in helping you stabilize your mood and manage your trauma symptoms.
-Together, we’ll discuss your pharmaceutical options and come up with a treatment plan that’s comfortable for you, whether that involves medication or not.
+Medication management—Medication is an optional part of treatment, but it can go a long way in helping you stabilize your mood and manage your trauma symptoms.
+With my specialized training in psychopharmacology from Albert Einstein College of Medicine, we'll discuss your pharmaceutical options and come up with a treatment plan that's comfortable for you, whether that involves medication or not.

-It takes tremendous courage to address trauma, but when you have an experienced and trusted therapist who makes you feel safe and validated, there is a bright light at the end of the tunnel awaiting you.
+Whether you're a professional working in the Lloyd District, a student at Portland State University or Reed College, or a family in neighborhoods like Beaumont-Wilshire or Woodstock, it takes tremendous courage to address trauma.
+But when you have an experienced and trusted therapist who makes you feel safe and validated, there is a bright light at the end of the tunnel awaiting you.

 You May Have Some Questions About Trauma Therapy…